 The paths that are discarded in fact remain in the landscape as traces.
 These accumulate and constitute a form of distribute spatial memory.
 As resources are consumed the mold adjusts its morphology to rebalance its metabolism.
 This adjustment is made with further iterations of its search and select mechanism.
 However, these iterations become more and more effective as the amount of traces increases.
 A point is reached where the distributed memory allows the mold to "take real-time decisions" about how to optimize its morphology and rebalance resources.
 It may also even anticipate their scarcity, or frequency of renewal.

 This form of embedded memory transforms and incorporates the substratum into the slime mold computational body.
 The final result is captured in the distribution of colours.
 This form of abstract bio-digital painting encodes the morphogenesis of an emergent landscape, transformed in time by the interaction with the living "infrastructure" of the slime mold.
-This transformation of matter depicts the encoding of a distributed memory [information] for a bottom-up algorithm to continuously optimise the delivery and usage of available resources [energy].Synthesis
+This transformation of matter depicts the encoding of a distributed memory [information] for a bottom-up algorithm to continuously optimise the delivery and usage of available resources [energy].

+fig13.
+Urban Morphogenesis Lab 2013-2014 - montage of bio-computed landscape and digital elevation model of the north section of the copper corridor, Arizona.

+Synthesis

 This has a critical significance in opening up a new vision for the Urbanasphere, or future of our cities.
 The "Physarum machine" provides an operational model for recasting the relationship between urban infrastructure and landscape.
 The necessity for such reconsideration is evident in our resource driven contemporary urbanisation and can be exemplified by case studies such as the manufactured landscapes of Arizona, as well as many resource driven boom towns around the globe.

 In the experiment we also looked at ways of translating this biological computational process into drawings, and forms of semi-autonomous collective machines.
 We have captured hi-resolution images of the experimental terrain.
 An algorithm that can recognise the morphology of the slime mold in time and simulate the swarm of nuclei as they move along its branches has also been developed.

+fig14.
+Urban Morphogenesis Lab 2013-2014 - real-time digital interpretation of the slime mold behaviour; the image is produced in Processing with a customized swarm intelligence algorithm.

 Our virtual agents that have been scripted in Processing on the basis of a modified swarm intelligence model with the ability to read and write a background map, also leave a trace of their movement.
 Traces accumulate as the experiment goes on and lines of movement become more stable.

 In these emergent drawings a beautiful kind of fuzziness is produced - their edges being in continuous fluctuation.

 The code translated this logic to a swarm of excavating machines, thus re-describing the mining landscape of Arizona into an evolving self-aware territory of excavation and reshaping.
 Zooming from territorial to human scale reveals more detail but never a fixed, neat boundary.

+fig15.
+Urban Morphogenesis Lab 2013-2014 - generative drawing of the slime mold behaviour in time; the traces of the virtual nuclei simulated in Processing are sedimenting in the time of the experiment producing the typically fuzzy boundaries of the slime mold plasmodium network.

 Feeding back these findings into the initial analyses of the territory of the copper corridor in Arizona and its past, present and future developments, we can transform its fundamental relationship to the resources it has been set up to extract and the scarred landscape it typically leaves behind.

 CONCLUSION: